0x7c13/Notepads/README.md

 Notes: Please do not share it with others.
 Design and features are not final, same for the App icon.

-## Things that suppose to work in this preview version:

-* Launch from command line or PowerShell: "notepads", "notepads <file>.txt" or with absolute path: "notepads foo\bar\<file>.txt"
-* Select either single or multiple text files and right click to launch with Notepads is supported.
-* All basic functions including new tab, save, save as and open file should work without problem.
-* Right click context menu is also there and it changes based on mode (Insertion or Selection).
-* Line Ending is based on existing context of your open file.
-CRLF will be used as default for New Document.txt.
-* Encoding is based on existing context of your open file.
-UTF-8 will be used as default for New Document.txt.
-* Save reminder on tab closing or app exiting when there is unsaved content.
-* Ctrl+Tab / Ctrl+Shift+Tab to switch tab back and forward.
-Ctrl+N to create new tab and Ctrl+W to close active tab.

 ## Things are not working or not implemented in this preview version:

-* Print, Search and Replace.
+* Print, Text Replace.
 * Settings and any customization related.
-* You won't be able to save files to system folders due to UWP restriction (I am waiting for the upcoming .Net Core / Win Apps / Xaml Island meta).
+* You won't be able to save files to system folders due to UWP restriction (I will talk more about this later).

 ## Known issues:

 * Only works on Windows 10 1809 and 1903 for now.
 Please check your Windows 10 version before installation.
-* All tooltips hover are shown as CTRL+N.
 * If you drag a file into Notepads, file picker will be shown when saving due to UWP restriction.
 * Editor view resizing glitch is caused by system control and won't fix for now.
-* Save as window does not show files, only folders.
+* Save as window does not show files, only folders because I only added txt and md registration for now.
+I will add more file types later.

 ## Author’s Notes: